LSMSA-CS/.github/profile/README.md

 #

 <sub>
-  If you are a future officer of LSMSA CS, email isoscelestial@gmail.com to get access to this organization.
+  If you are an officer of a future LSMSA CS club, email isoscyoung@gmail.com to gain access to this organization.
 </sub>